Welcome to the NEW **10 Audio** website. Thanks for stopping by!

 Listen to “Creatures of Love” on the Talking Heads album Little Creatures.
 The quality of the bass drum lets one hear very clearly the mallet strike followed directly by the vibration of the drumhead.
 This is outstanding bass resolution, with a perfect continuity of character and tone up an octave or two.
 Other examples of the excellent, tuneful bass can be heard on Sting’s Nothing but the Sun and Michael Jackson’s Thriller albums.

 Throughout Thriller, especially on “Beat It” and “Billy Jean”, the speaker’s big dynamics and wonderfully transparent upper frequencies are very satisfying.
 The Celestas can also play quite loudly.
 When testing the power handling, the Celestas maintained composure even when the overload lights on the Benchmark amp, 190 Watts into 4 Ohms, momentarily flashed red.
 While listening at more normal volume levels, the Celestas easily pressurize the listening room at 85 dB SPL (sound pressure level) at the listening seat.
-Listening at SPLs higher/louder than 85 dB have been found to potentially cause long term damage to our hearing.
 Average levels of 85 dB can include peak levels of over 105 dB, so head bangers beware.

 The quality and humanness of the midrange is very convincing while being competitive with the Magico speakers and their high-tech multi-wall carbon nanotube mid-woofer.
 The level of resolution and linearity is similar.
 Joan Armatrading’s vocals on “Always”, from her Hearts and Flowers LP are delivered with excellent richness and tremendous resolution.
 There is no harshness or glare probably because the Celestas have the poise to present any recording anomalies with clarity and transparency.
 The speaker’s excellent character with vocals is also demonstrated on “Mystified” from the Fleetwood Mac album Tango in the Night.
 The speaker’s transparency and linearity provide a clear window to each performer, with wonderful harmonies and insight.